 Now your Polar account settings will be transferred to the app from the Polar Flow web service and the app will display your personal activity data and guidance.

-The Polar Flow mobile app will automatically sync your activity data and settings with the Polar Flow web service when the app is running and you have your iOS device nearby.
+The Polar Flow mobile app for iOS will automatically sync your activity data and settings with the Polar Flow web service when the app is running and you have your device nearby.
 The automatic sync takes place once an hour.
 You can also sync your data manually by tapping the touch button of your Polar Loop.

-Even if the app isn't active on your iOS device, it's still running in the background.
+Even if the app isn't active on your device, it's still running in the background.
 Pressing the button on your Polar Loop will start the synchronization if there hasn't been one in the last 15 minutes.

 Activity Benefit tracks all your active choices during the day and shows how they help you stay healthy.
 It'll reward you when you've done enough and make you move if there's still a bit missing from your daily activity goal.
 Activity Benefit gives you daily, weekly and monthly feedback, because the more you move, the greater the health benefits.
 You can check up on how you're doing either from your mobile or from the web.